ACCESSIBILITY AT SEALIFE ADVENTURE

 We manage this by:

-Statement & general terms for public safety and disabled people.
+- Providing a comprehensive statement and general terms for public safety and disabled people.

-This guide has been produced to give you a full and realistic picture of our attractions, detailing issues, restrictions, details of evacuations and the requirements for helpers/carers to accompany guests.
+The information here has been produced to give you a full and realistic picture of our attractions, detailing issues, restrictions, details of evacuations and the requirements for helpers/carers to accompany guests.

 Sealife Adventure does not have its own car park.
 However there is a large council owned, pay and display car park next to the centre’s main entrance.

 If you have a disabled parking badge there are adequate provisions provided in this council car park.
-If you have any questions then the council car park number is 01702 3 31326.
+If you have any questions then the council car park number is 01702 331326.

 Our main entrance is flat and has no steps.
 There are no turnstiles to enter the building.
 There is adequate signage throughout the building.

-Ticket and wristband Sales
+Ticket and wristband sales

-Sealife Adventure’s current policy on ticket & wristband sales for disabilities entitles the carer to a wristband for half price.
+Sealife Adventure’s current policy on ticket and wristband sales for disabilities entitles the carer to a wristband for half price.
 Please note that carers must be over the age of 18 to be responsible for anyone they wish to accompany, assist and care for.

-For group or advance bookings, or for further information please call customer services on 01702 442200.
-Customer services can also advise you on the best visiting periods to avoid queuing.
+For further information, please call Customer Services on 01702 442200.
+We will also be able to advise you on the best visiting periods to avoid queuing.

 The following signs are stated recommendations and our guidelines only.
 Please ensure your disability meets the safety directive.

-The three shells at Sealife Adventure restaurant is fully wheelchair accessible and is well illuminated with staff on hand to assist.
+The Three Shells restaurant at Sealife Adventure is fully wheelchair accessible and is well illuminated with staff on hand to assist.
 There is a service bell at the order and pay counter.
 The menu serves a variety of hot and cold food and drink and the meals are bought to your table.
-There is a step leading to all exits onto the main parade but a flat access is located at the main entrance.
+There is a step leading to all exits onto the main parade, but a flat access is located at the main entrance.

 There are areas within the centre with low lighting for effect and to create atmosphere and these may be unsuitable for those with visual impairments without a carer or assistance.